Face masks during the COVID-19 pandemic

-During the COVID-19 pandemic, face masks or coverings, including N95, FFP2, surgical, and cloth masks, have been employed as public and personal health control measures against the spread of SARS-CoV-2, the virus that causes COVID-19.
+During the COVID-19 pandemic, face masks or coverings, including N95, FFP2, surgical, and cloth masks, were used as public and personal health control measures against the spread of SARS-CoV-2, the virus that causes COVID-19.

-In community and healthcare settings, the use of face masks is intended as source control to limit transmission of the virus and for personal protection to prevent infection.
-Properly worn masks both limit the respiratory droplets and aerosols spread by infected individuals and help protect healthy individuals from infection.
+In community and healthcare settings, the use of face masks was intended as source control to limit transmission of the virus and for personal protection to prevent infection.
+When properly worn, face masks can limit the respiratory droplets and aerosols that are spread by infected individuals, helping protect healthy individuals from infection.

-Reviews of various kinds of scientific studies have concluded that masking is effective in protecting the individual against COVID-19.
-Various case-control and population-based studies have also shown that increased levels of masking in a community reduces the spread of SARS-CoV-2, though there is a paucity of evidence from randomized controlled trials (RCTs).
-Masks vary in how well they work.
-Fitted N95s outperform surgical masks, while cloth masks provide marginal protection.

-During the public health emergency, governments widely recommended and mandated mask-wearing, and prominent national and intergovernmental health agencies and their leaders recommended the use of masks to reduce transmission, including the WHO, American, European, and Chinese Centers for Disease Control and Prevention.
+Scientific studies concluded that the use of face masks was effective in protecting the individual using them against COVID-19.
+Various case-control and population-based studies also showed that the increased use of masks in a community reduced the spread of SARS-CoV-2, although there was a paucity of evidence from randomized controlled trials (RCTs).
+Masks varied in their effectiveness.
+Fitted N95s outperform surgical masks, while cloth masks provided marginal protection.
+During the public health emergency, governments widely recommended (and, in some jurisdictions, mandated) the wearing of masks.
+Prominent national and intergovernmental health agencies and their leaders recommended the use of masks to reduce transmission, including the WHO, American, European, and Chinese Centers for Disease Control and Prevention.

 Types of masks

 Many federal governmental agencies recommended using face masks to avoid COVID-19 transmission.
-Masks with exhalation valves were not recommended because they expelled the wearer's breath outwards, and an infected wearer would transmit the virus through the valve.
-A second purpose of face masks is to protect each wearer from environments that can infect them, which can be achieved by many models of masks.
+Masks with exhalation valves were not recommended because they expelled the wearer's breath outwards, and an infected wearer might transmit the virus through the valve.

-Various types of masks each provide different levels of protection against COVID-19 transmission, ease of use, and comfort:
+Various types of masks were in general use, each providing different levels of protection against COVID-19 transmission, ease of use, and comfort: